kennersoft/kennerpim/docs/en/user-guide/attributes.md

 For details on multilingual attributes, please, visit [our store](https://treopim.com/store/multi-languages#multilingual-attributes).

-Alternatively, use the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the attribute creation pop-up that appears:
+Alternatively, use the [quick create](./user-interface.md#quick-create) button on any KennerPim page and fill in the required fields in the attribute creation pop-up that appears:

 ![Creation pop-up](../../_assets/attributes/creation-popup.jpg)